Guderian2nd/TrueHistoryAI/AI Rules.md

-IF SpotEnemDist is DistEnemHigh AND MyUnit is Pioneer THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemLow AND MyUnit is Pioneer THEN MoveUnittoSpot is Low IF SpotMyCityDist is DistMyCityHigh AND MyUnit is Pioneer THEN MoveUnittoSpot is High IF SpotMyCityDist is DistMyCityLow AND MyUnit is Pioneer THEN MoveUnittoSpot is IF THEN
+IF SpotEnemDist is DistEnemHigh AND MyUnit is Pioneer THEN MoveUnittoSpot is High IF SpotEnemDist is DistEnemLow AND MyUnit is Pioneer THEN MoveUnittoSpot is Low IF SpotMyCityDist is DistMyCityHigh AND MyUnit is Pioneer THEN MoveUnittoSpot is High IF SpotMyCityDist is DistMyCityLow AND MyUnit is Pioneer THEN MoveUnittoSpot is Low IF THEN
 IF THEN
 IF THEN